teamdailypractice/tamil-grammar-school/python_ai_starter_repo/README.md

 - **Objective:** Match 3 or more gems of the same color in a row or column.
 - **Controls:** Use your mouse!
 Click a gem to select it, then click an adjacent gem to swap them.
 - **Scoring:** Each match earns you points and causes more gems to fall from the top!

+Please write the code for a flight simulator of jet fighter on a mountain ground.
+The goal of the game is to reach the goal avoiding the radar staying as low as possible.
+Use pygame and any library you think can help.